lxgr-linux/pokete/wiki.md

 - Does not evolve

 ### Poundi
-A powerfull and heavy stone Pokete that lives in mountain caves
+A powerfull and heavy stone Pokete that lives in mountain caves.
 ```
    A-A-A
   < o o >